Alberto's Beach Bar Restaurant

 Newly opened by Chef Fernando, a private chef for select villas on the island.

 NOTES: Now everyone can enjoy Chef Fernando's fine food creations.
-CL Bistro is open in the afternoons.
 We were impressed with the selection, service and TASTY food!
-Definitely will be back here to sample more goodies.
+I LOVE, LOVE, LOVE the stuffed poblano pepper topped with pomegranite seeds.
+Yum!

 Just south of the central plaza on Ave.
 5